jacksalici/jacksalici.com/readme.md

 |Version|Description|
 |-|-|
+v2.0.0| Complete rebuild of both this site and [Salinger](https://themes.gohugo.io/themes/salinger-theme/) Theme using Tailwind and DaisyUI, added it as a submodule|
+v1.4.1| New color palette, removed fancy effects for the sake of minimalism.|
 v1.4.0| New color palette, removed Hugo theming, added CircleType lib, moved to Netlify to use Netlify forms|
 v1.3.0| Dark blue dotted homepage with a [nice hover effect](https://github.com/jacksalici/jacksalici.github.io/blob/v1.3.0/themes/jacksaliciwebsite/assets/js/main.js).|
 v1.2.0| Cream to Light Blue background gradient, landing homepage. [(Screenshot)](static/uploads/v1.2.0.png)